South Jersey Census leaders learn to accommodate social distancing limitations

-ATLANTIC CITY - Yadira Colon, who lives here, filled out and sent in her 2020 U.S. Census form the day after it arrived in the mail.
+ATLANTIC CITY — Yadira Colon filled out and sent in her 2020 U.S. Census form the day after it arrived in the mail.

-Colon, 36, also takes care of all of the bills and paperwork for her parents, who live in Absecon.
+Colon, 36, of Atlantic City, also takes care of all of the bills and paperwork for her parents, who live in Absecon.

-She was volunteering with the food distribution Thursday at the Bangladesh Association of South Jersey on Fairmount Avenue when she realized she never saw or filed her parents' census forms.
+She was volunteering with a food distribution Thursday at the Bangladesh Association of South Jersey on Fairmount Avenue when she realized she never saw or filed her parents’ census forms.

 “If we don’t fill it out, we don’t get counted,” Colon said.

-Nambo, Mayor Marty Small Sr. and his daughter, Jada Small, 12, handed out census literature to a line of people waiting to receive free food on Thursday.
+Nambo, Mayor Marty Small Sr. and his daughter, Jada Small, 12, handed out census literature to a line of people waiting to receive free food last week.

 “She (Nambo) knows the ins and outs of government, and she wakes up a room when she walks in, so those are great qualities that she has.
 I am sure under her leadership that we will improve from 10 years ago with our census count,” said Small, who chose Nambo as the city’s census count chairwoman.

-Nambo showed up at the food distribution site with census flyers, homemade masks and field shields that said, "Complete Your Census My2020census.gov," a laptop where people could fill out a census form on site, gift cards and goodie bags with items such as socks and cookies inside of them.
+Nambo showed up at the food distribution site with census flyers, homemade masks and other paraphernalia that said, “Complete Your Census My2020census.gov,” a laptop where people could fill out a census form on site, gift cards and goodie bags with items such as socks and cookies.

 Census and resort officials believe the population of America’s Favorite Playground may have…